ChainSafe/game-docs-v2/docs/v2.6/1_getting-started.md

 ## ChainSafe Server Settings

 ### Set Chain

-After you've completed the registration process, copy your Project ID into the project settings window.
-You should see a message in the console saying your project id is valid.
+To make the SDK work,
-Next up, you need to set up the list of chains you want to interact with inside of your project:
+You need to set up the list of chains you want to interact with inside of your project:

 ![](assets/getting-started/chain-settings.png)